Schedule a call

 Does the host get to see the guest’s ID?

-No, on Vrbo the host only sees whether the user is verified or not.
+No, on Vrbo the host or cohost only sees whether the user is verified or not.
 This protects the guest’s privacy, which is a valid concern, but it also opens the host up to potential issues as they can’t verify the guest’s ID or background themselves, or see which details have been verified.

 This means there are still major risks and uncertainties over the guest’s identity and trustworthiness, and a lack of details should the host need to contact or identify the guest later.